-- Students are able to (1) develop an understanding of both the normative and pathological phases of human development of individuals and families across the life span and be aware of how these phases influence cognition, mood and behaviour; (2) develop the capacity to identify and articulate the major psychosocial theoretical paradigms taught in the program; (3) develop an understanding of mental illness; (4) develop an ability to understand and apply theoretical explanations of human behaviour to clinical situations; and (5) develop an ability to clearly and confidently communicate their ideas.
+- Students are able to (1) compare and contrast the normative and pathological phases of human development of individuals and families across the life span and be aware of how these phases influence cognition, mood and behaviour; (2) develop the capacity to identify and articulate the major psychosocial theoretical paradigms taught in the program; (3) critical analysis of mental illness; (4) critically analyse and apply theoretical explanations of human behaviour to clinical situations; and (5) develop an ability to clearly and confidently communicate their ideas.

 Supplementary assessment is not available in this unit.